pxdeoleo/ObsidianVaultStudy/Dynamics365/Finance and Operations Apps Developer/1. Introduction to developing with finance and operations apps/Performance and Monitoring/Health Metrics.md

 >[!example] Viewing Health Metrics

-1. Navigate to the Environment Monitoring page in Lifecycle Services.
+1. Navigate to the Environment Monitoring page in [[Lifecycle Services]].
 2. Access the Health metrics tab to view the dashboard.
 3. Select the desired environment to retrieve specific metrics.
 4. Analyze data such as CPU usage, memory availability, and error logs.